mhavey/marklogic/uml2es/tutorials/dmui.md

 <details><summary>Click to view/hide this section</summary>
 <p>

-TODO ...
-Hobby needs to be a primary entity too ; required by mapper Can't get coolness to work...

 It's easy in Quick Start to run the mapping step to populate model-based Person documents into the FINAL database.
 Just click Run.
-In the Run Flow popup, select just MapPerson to run; you can skip IngestPerson and IngestCoolness, which you already ran above.
+In the Run Flow popup, select just MapPerson to run; you can skip IngestPerson, which you already ran above.

 ![Run MapPerson](images/dmui_setup106.png)